 Electric Guitar

-Electric guitars differ from other guitars generally in two main ways.
-First of all, they are solid body guitars.
-The guitar’s body is made from solid wood.
-Especially for young kids it is an important fact to consider since electric guitars are much heavier.
-Second of all, they must be amplified electronically to hear their sound.
-This is done by using an amplifier normally connected to the guitar with a wire, a so called guitar lead.
-Although, kids often tend to feel like starting on an electric guitar, parents should know that a classical guitar is mostly the best choice for beginners.
-The sound and the volume of electric guitars are adjustable with the amplifier.
-If your child is too young, it might be too complicated to handle all the buttons on the guitar and the amplifier.
-In addition to that, it requires also a certain responsibility to respect household volume levels.
-When amplified it produces a metallic sound with a long decay.
-They use steel strings but their strings are quite thinner compared to acoustic guitars.
-This type of guitar is primarily used to play rock, blues, jazz or pop music.
+Electric guitars generally differ from other guitars in two main ways.
+First, they are solid body guitars.
+The body of the guitar is made of solid wood.
+This is an important fact to consider, especially for young children, since electric guitars are much heavier.
+Secondly, they need to be amplified electronically to hear their sound.
+This is done by using an amplifier that is usually connected to the guitar with a cable.
+Although children are often tempted to start on an electric guitar, parents should know that a classical guitar is usually the best choice for beginners.
+The sound and volume of electric guitars can be adjusted with an amplifier.
+If your child is too young, it may be too complicated to handle all the buttons on the guitar and the amplifier.
+In addition, it requires a certain amount of responsibility to respect household volume levels.
+When amplified, it produces a metallic sound with a long decay.
+They use steel strings, but their strings are quite thin compared to acoustic guitars.
+This type of guitar is mainly used to play rock, blues, jazz or pop music.

 Sound-Example: